-- Relatively low in calories – the onion is not very caloric so it has just 40 calories per 100 g.
+- Relatively low in calories – The onion is not very caloric; it has 40 calories per 100 g.
 This caloric amount is not bad for maintaining a healthy weight in general.

 - Fiber – 1.7 g.
 Onions have a bit of fiber too, which is an essential compound for good digestion and healthy bowel movements.

 - Sugar – 4.2 g.
 This amount of sugar is not good for the guinea pig because it will cause bad digestion and stomach pains.
 But, of course, cavies cannot eat onions in the first place, so this shouldn’t worry you anyway.